aws-samples/observability-driven-development/README.md

 This command will package and deploy your application to AWS, with a series of prompts:

 - **Stack Name:** The name of the stack to deploy to AWS CloudFormation.
 This should be unique to your account and region.
-We will use `mwaa-dashboard` throughout this project.
+We will use `observability-driven-development ` throughout this project.
 - **AWS Region:** The AWS region you want to deploy your app to.
   Confirm changes before deploy: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 - **Allow SAM CLI IAM role creation:** Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack that creates or modified IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn’t provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.